openharmony/docs/en/application-dev/webgl/webgl-guidelines.md

    }
    ```

 3. Edit the JavaScript code file to add the logic code for drawing a color triangle.
-The following is an example of the **index.js** file:
+The following is an example of the file content:
    ```
    //index.js
-   import webgl from "@ohos.webglnapi"; // Import the WebGL module.

    // WebGL-related predefinition
    var gl = {